kristel-/spatial-visualization-with-r/plottingMaps.md

 head(estParish@data)
 ```

-The shapefile contains the column which marks the dialect area of parishes.
+The shapefile contains the column which marks the dialect area of the parishes.
 Now we can create a separate layer for dialects and we join data by Dialect_en variable.
 All rows with the same value are joined to one polygon.
 Dialect is an id in the function call `gUnaryUnion` (**`rgeos`** package).